kevinolega/callcentertrainingtips/6wel/6wel-w1l2r.md

 When your interviewer hears something interesting, they will ask you to elaborate and explain your answer.

+Different interviewers will also find different areas of your story more interesting.

 If you don't have the full English version of your story or instruction, you are not going to deliver your answer well.

 Translating your answers from Filipino to English during the interview doesn't result in clear or confident communication.

 Then you'll fail the interview.

-The interviewer will use "poor communication skills" as the reason they rejected you.
+The interviewer will write the words "poor communication skills" on your resume and use that as the reason why they rejected you.

 ### Avoid Opening with Positive Traits

 It is extremely tempting to answer many interview questions with your positive traits, but we discovered that stories are the best answers to these questions.

 Back when I was interviewing for our company, whenever an applicant answers with a positive trait, we are instructed to ask follow up questions to make sure that the applicant is telling the truth about their positive trait.

-For Example:
+Whenever we hear these words, we had prepared follow up questions to check if the applicant is telling the truth.

+Often, when we begin asking follow up questions, the applicant received six additional follow up questions.

+Your answers need to be consistent and connected.

+If you're copying someone else's answer, their values and experience might not match yours so copying their answer may sound inconsistent to a trained hiring professional.

+Your copied answers may sound better than your real answer but may destroy your opportunity because it's not real.

+#### I want to work in a call center because of the high salary!

+- Why do you want to work in a call center?
+- What is your expected salary?
+- How much were you earning and how much more - do you need?
+- What would you need the additional income for?
+- Why is that important to you?

+#### I want to work in a call center because I have the skills!

+- What do you know about call center work?
+- What skills do you already have and what skills are missing?
+If you say poor communication skills in English here, the interview is over.
+- Discuss with me the skills and attitude you learned in your past job, that helps you become good at call center work.
+- What positive traits does your boss say about you?
+- Were you always (POSITIVE TRAIT) what's the story of how you became (POSITIVE TRAIT).
+- Tell me a story about your accomplishments related to (POSITIVE TRAIT or SKILL).
+- How do you handle failure?

 #### Dedicated

-We ask them to share a story about a time you had to choose work over personal commitments.
+We ask applicant to share a story about a time you had to choose work over personal commitments.

 #### Hard working

-We ask them to share a story about your longest overtime.
+We ask the applicant to share a story about your longest overtime.

 #### Reliable

-We ask them to share a story about what you do to avoid work related mistakes.
+We ask the applicant to share a story about what you do to avoid work related mistakes.

 #### Flexible

-We ask them to share a story about a time that you had to do work that is not related to your job description.
+We ask the applicant to share a story about a time that you had to do work that is not related to your job description.

 #### Strong work ethic

-We ask them to a tell a story about a time where you were supposed to do a task that you personally don't feel like doing.
+We ask the applicant to a tell a story about a time where you were supposed to do a task that you personally don't feel like doing.

 #### Ambitious

-We ask them to share what your personal and professional goals are and what is the story behind your goals?
+We ask the applicant to share what your personal and professional goals are and what is the story behind your goals?

 #### Loyal

-We ask them to share a story about how you quit your last three jobs.
+We ask the applicant to share a story about how you quit your last three jobs.

 #### Disciplined

-We ask them to share and describe your day to day routine and how you manage your time and tasks.
+We ask the applicant to share and describe your day to day routine and how you manage your time and tasks.

 There are more.